UK BIM Framework

 The Concepts Guidance first released in April and updated in July 2019 is brief and high level and is aimed at a broad audience.
 It explores the general requirements of the ISO 19650 series alongside the case for building information modelling and digital transformation.

 Guidance part 2 is written to support the implementation of ISO 19650-2 and is relevant to any organization involved in the delivery phase of an asset.
 It considers the arrangement of parties and teams according to ISO 19650-2 and the activities associated with each sub-clause within ISO 19650-2 clause 5.
+It also contains guidance for the 2021 UK National Annex and explanation of the changes from the 2018 National Annex.

 Guidance part 2 should be read in conjunction with guidance parts A-F where more detail about particular activities and processes is needed.
 These associated guidance documents are sign-posted throughout this guidance.

 Guidance part 3 is written to support the implementation of BS EN ISO 19650-3, which sets out the information management process for the operational phase of the asset life-cycle.
-This guidance gives a high-level view of the part 3 standard and explains the similarities and differences between part 3 and part 2 (which addresses the delivery phase of the asset life-cycle).

 BSI have provided guidance on the alignment for asset information during the operational phase of the asset life cycle and the difference from PAS 1192-3 to BS EN ISO 19650-3

 This guidance considers the information management function and resources needed for successful information management.
 It is relevant to parties, teams and individuals involved in implementing the ISO 19650 series across a project, within an appointment or within an organization.
+It also explains the separate Information management assignment matrix (see Additional Resources).

 This guidance considers the principle of open data and the benefits that can be derived through the use of open, shareable asset information.
 It also provides information about buildingSMART and considers how buildingSMART solutions can help individuals and organizations to work in accordance with the ISO 19650 series.